SAS-AII/ai-maker-space-challenge/ACTIVITIES.md

  - Without automation or formal QA processes, it doesn’t scale well and offers limited reliability for ensuring long-term system quality.

- - But I do think that for initial application testing, quickly detecting and correcting obvious errors, above all, saves the entire application a lot of time.
+ - I do think that for initial application testing, quickly detecting and correcting obvious errors, above all, saves the entire application a lot of time.
 This is something I'll continue to use when debugging initial and visible errors.

-And automating security errors or errors I'm already aware of through Vibe Checking through rules.
+ - But I prefer to learn and master React/Next.js to implement a good production system that I trust, not something that AI generated and fixed on its own.
+AI makes a lot of mistakes, including poor security, and sometimes writes very outdated code if we don't remember to include good context and up-to-date documentation.